 Create Synonym Lookup Table

-Instead of using mysql we can transform these table in Apache Hive.
+Instead of using mysql we can transform these tables in Apache Hive.

 Import Data from MySql tables to Hive